A brand-new day for business.

-Behind the scenes was an IBM-developed zero-touch deployment process, which takes advantage of the Apple Device Enrolment Program and device management from JAMF.
+Behind the scenes was an IBM-developed zero-touch deployment process, which takes advantage of the Apple Device Enrolment Programme and device management from JAMF.

 Light support yields big benefits.

-With the Mac@IBM program in place, the company is realizing a dramatic reduction in help desk costs, better coverage ratios for support staff, and higher satisfaction ratings from employees.
+With the Mac@IBM programme in place, the company is realising a dramatic reduction in help desk costs, better coverage ratios for support staff and higher satisfaction ratings from employees.
 Users are more engaged, more productive, and need less support from the help desk.